High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Introduction

 Dimension reduction for conditional density estimation poses a significant challenge.
-The CV approach, as proposed in \cite{HallRacineLi}, is computationally demanding, making it difficult to apply in high-dimensional scenarios.
-In this paper, we present an innovative dimension reduction technique inspired by the ``sure independence screening'' method introduced in \cite{FanLv2008} for linear models.
-To mitigate the high computational burdens associated with high-dimensional linear models, \cite{FanLv2008} suggested regressing the dependent variable on each explanatory variable individually and retaining only those with the strongest correlation to the dependent variable.
+The cross-validation (CV) approach, as proposed in \citet{HallRacineLi}, is computationally demanding, making it difficult to apply in high-dimensional scenarios. \citet{Efromovich2010} required tensor products of basis over each dimension; this makes his approach infeasible in high-dimensional settings.
+The approach in \citet{ZhangJMP2023} suffers from the same issue because it needs to compute conditional expectations at each dimension.
+In this paper, we present an innovative dimension reduction technique inspired by the ``sure independence screening'' method introduced in \citet{FanLv2008} for linear models.
+To mitigate the high computational burden associated with high-dimensional linear models, \citet{FanLv2008} suggested regressing the dependent variable on each explanatory variable individually and retaining only those with the strongest correlation to the dependent variable.
 However, using correlation to measure dependence is inappropriate for our goals, as it captures only linear relationships.
-Consequently, we adopt the concept of ``distance covariance'' (DC), first detailed and studied in \cite{Szekely_et_al}.
+Consequently, we adopt the concept of ``distance covariance'' (DC), first detailed and studied in \citet{Szekely_et_al}.
 As a metric of general dependence, DC is zero if and only if the two random vectors under examination are independent.